Extinction is Crime

-Since 2016, Tim has served as senior analyst and head of intelligence and analysis for the United for Wildlife Taskforces, a program of the Royal Foundation that uses high-level commitments combined with actionable intelligence to mobilize the worlds’ shipping, transport, and financial industries to help defeat global wildlife trafficking.
+Since 2016, Tim has served as senior analyst and head of intelligence and analysis for the United for Wildlife Taskforces, a groundbreaking program of the Royal Foundation that uses actionable intelligence combined with high-level commitments to mobilize the worlds’ shipping companies, airlines, and banks to take meaningful action against global wildlife trafficking.
 In 2019, Tim joined the Basel Institute on Governance to continue and expand this work.

 Terrorism, Conflict, and Ivory Trafficking: Myth & Reality (Italian Institute for International Political Studies, 2018)